mcfly722/sawmill/readme.md

   }
 }
 ```
-would be automatically converted to flatten list:
+would be automatically flattened to:
 ```
 {
   "source.podName" : "ping-test-1e8he",